 - Outgoing mail server (SMTP).
 Type your domain name.
 For example, example.com.
 The SMTP port is 25.
 This server requires authentication.

 To get detailed instructions on configuring popular email clients to work with your mailbox, see subsections of this section.

 Note: If you cannot access your mailbox following the instructions in this section, this might be caused by mail server settings.
-For example, mail services may be listening on non-standard ports, or access to them may be blocked.
+For example, the mail server may be secured with an SSL/TLS certificate, making it necessary to use a specific domain name for both incoming and outgoing mail, the mail server may be listening on non-standard ports, access to the ports the mail server is listening on may be blocked, and so on.
 Contact your hosting provider to resolve the issue.